 Investing In Silver With Your 401(k) or IRA

 In turbulent economic times throughout history, precious metals like silver have tended to maintain their value—rendering them an interesting choice for saving for retirement.
-While stocks, bonds, and mutual funds are frequently placed directly into retirement accounts like 401(k)s, other options do exist—like gold and silver, its cousin rich with industrial applications.
+While traditional assets are frequently placed directly into retirement accounts like 401(k)s, other options do exist—like gold and silver, its cousin rich with industrial applications.

-By including precious metals in your retirement savings, you spread your risk by diversifying away from paper assets, which can take a sharp hit when the stock market crashes.
+By including precious metals in your retirement savings, you spread your risk by diversifying away from paper assets, which carry high risk in times of economic uncertainty.
 Diversifying your savings could also provide you with a hedge in case of economic downturn or inflation.